 As stated by World Health Organization by depression is a common illness worldwide, with an estimated 350 million people affected.
 Thus making it one of the leading causes of disability worldwide, and is a major contributor to the overall global burden of disease.
 It affects the individual in every facet of life-work, family, social, emotional and physical.
 Many of these patients get suicidal too.

 Over 800 000 people die due to suicide every year.
-Suicide is the second leading cause of death in 15-29-year-olds
+Suicide is the second leading cause of death in 15-29-year-old aged people.

 Due to its debilitating nature individuals who suffer from depression may find recovery to be challenging without professional assistance.
 In many countries, fewer than 10% of those affected by depression receive effective treatment.
 Few of the major barriers to seeking professional help are: